 The list you're viewing has a variety of people in it, like James Garrard and Charles Scott.From reputable, prominent, and well known millers to the lesser known millers of today, these are some of the best professionals in the miller field.
 If you want to answer the questions, "Who are the most famous millers ever?" and "What are the names of famous millers?" then you're in the right place.
 (10 items)

-Charles Scott was an 18th-century American soldier who was elected the fourth governor of Kentucky in 1808.
-Orphaned at an early age, Scott enlisted in the Virginia Regiment in October 1755 and served as a scout and escort during the French and Indian War.
+Charles Scott (April 1739 – October 22, 1813) was an 18th-century American soldier who was elected the fourth Governor of Kentucky in 1808.
+Orphaned in his teens, Scott enlisted in the Virginia Regiment in October 1755 and served as a scout and escort during the French and Indian War.
 He quickly rose through the ranks to become a captain.
 After the war, he married and engaged in agricultural pursuits on land left to him by his father, but he returned to active military service in 1775 as the American Revolution began to grow in intensity.
 In August 1776, he was promoted to colonel and given command of the 5th Virginia Regiment.
-The 5th Virginia joined George Washington in New Jersey later that year, serving with him for ...more on Wikipediasee more on Charles Scott
+The 5th Virginia joined George Washington in New Jersey later ...more on Wikipediasee more on Charles Scott

-James Garrard was a farmer and Baptist minister who served as the second governor of Kentucky from 1796 to 1804.
+James Garrard (January 14, 1749 – January 19, 1822) was a farmer and Baptist minister who served as the second governor of Kentucky from 1796 to 1804.
 Because of term limits imposed by the state constitution adopted in 1799, he was the last Kentucky governor elected to two consecutive terms until the restriction was eased by a 1992 amendment, allowing Paul E. Patton's re-election in 1999.
 After serving in the Revolutionary War, Garrard moved west to the part of Virginia that is now Bourbon County, Kentucky.
 He held several local political offices and represented the area in the Virginia House of Delegates.
-He was chosen as a delegate to five of the ten statehood conventions that secured Kentucky's separation from Virginia and ...more on Wikipediasee more on James Garrard
+He was chosen as a delegate to five of the ten statehood conventions that secured ...more on Wikipediasee more on James Garrard

 John Brown was a Liberal party member of the Canadian House of Commons.
 He was born in Wentworth County, Canada West and became a miller and mining consultant / prospector by career.
 He became the Member of Parliament for Monck following his victory in the 1891 federal election.
 After several months service in the 7th Parliament, Brown was unseated the following year and replaced by Arthur Boyle in a 12 March 1892 by-election. ...more on Wikipediasee more on John Brown